Call us on

-I am an associate in the Medical Negligence team in Birmingham.
+I am a senior associate in the Medical Negligence team in Birmingham.
 I have worked for Irwin Mitchell since 2009 when I started as a trainee.

 I act exclusively for clients in clinical negligence cases, helping people bring claims against NHS Trusts, private practitioners and general practitioners (GPs).
 I run my own varied case load, which includes cases resulting in stroke and profound brain damage, spinal injuries, fatalities, neonatal deaths, delay in diagnosis of cancer, and cosmetic surgery claims.
 I specialise in high value stroke and spinal injury cases and I am passionate about securing the maximum amount of compensation for my clients to help them get the rehabilitation they need and ensure that their future needs are also taken care of.